 “Yatsuhashi for Lance” is a short story about murderous revenge exacted after a betrayal in Japan.
+When Elise agrees to accept a package for her friend Lance, things go terribly wrong and change her life forever.
 It’s available on Smashwords and Amazon, and was originally published as “Obake for Lance” in Riptide: Crime Stories by New England Writers (Level Best Books, 2004).

 The Odakyu Line